 Messing about with blobs of color is a fun way to explore possible color harmonies.

 Research and Study

-Gathering reference material provides me with clues about light interplay, texture representation, shadow depth, etc.
+Gathering reference material provides clues about light interplay, texture representation, shadow depth, etc.

 Design Aids for Details

 Pining down the details requires finding references specific to the work in progress.
 I might use:

 - Object models – real or constructed, I use what I can to achieve what I need

 - Mannequins & human models – there is no end to the study of anatomy